mlund/matrix65/README.md

 ## Motivation

-1. I wanted to learn more about Rust and the MEGA65 hardware
+1. Creative fun: I wanted to learn more about Rust and the MEGA65 hardware
-2. A Text User Inferface (TUI) for the FileHost has an inherent retro-feel
+2. A Text User Interface (TUI) for the FileHost has an inherent retro-feel
 3. Rust
    - is safe and free of undefined behavior
    - compiles to lean, efficient binaries, similar to C
    - has lot's of useful _crates_, e.g. for supporting [CBM disk images](https://crates.io/crates/cbm)
    - has **Cargo** which makes dependency handling easy-peasy
-4. In my opinion, a higher level language is more suitable than C for tasks like HTTP requests, JSON parsing, and TUI handling.
+4. In my opinion, higher level language features are more suitable than C for tasks like HTTP requests, JSON parsing, and TUI handling.

 ## Resources